ansys/allie-flowkit/README.md

 ## 1. Adding a New Function

 ### Step 1: Define the Function
 Define the new function in the appropriate package.
 If you were adding a function related to data extraction, you would need to add it to the `data_extraction` package.
+Ensure the inclusion of `displayName` as that's what you'll see on the UI interface to pick the method.

 ____________________
-Add infos about the params displayname

 Example:
 ```go